-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+21. First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle 503 15

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes  No If yes, please answer the questions below for Fall 2014 admissions:

-Number of qualified applicants offered a place on waiting list st

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?

-If yes, do you release that information to students?
-Do you release that information to school counselors?
+Admitted applicants should 1110 include wait-listed students who were subsequently offered admission. То otal first-time, first-year (freshman) men who applied 603 otal first-time, first-year (freshman) women who applied 787 To otal first-time, first-year (freshman) unknown gender who applied 84 То otal first-time, first-year (freshman) men who were admitted 580 To otal first-time, first-year (freshman) women who were admitted 768 To otal first-time, first-year (freshman) unknown gender who were admitted 83 To otal full-time, first-time, first-year (freshman) men who enrolled 356 otal part-time, first-time, first-year (freshman) men who enrolled 7 To otal full-time, first-time, first-year (freshman) women who enrolled 480 otal part-time, first-time, first-year (freshman) women who enrolled spa Do If : Nu reshman wait-listed students (students who met admission requirements but whace availability) by you have a policy of placing students on a waiting list?
+Yes No yes, please answer the questions below for Fall 2018 admissions: Imber of qualified applicants offered a place on waiting list Imber accepting a place on the waiting list hose final admission was contingent on umber of wait-listed students admitted waiting list ranked?
+Yes, do you release that information to students?
+D o you release that information to school counselors?
+Admis ssion Requirements ligh school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
+Do oes your institution require or recommend a general college-preparatory progr ram for degree-seeking students? \boxtimes Require Recommend Neither require nor recommend ·

-Admission Requirements

-C3.
-High school completion requirement

-- Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: - High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-- Require

-- Recommend

-- Neither require nor recommend

-C5.
-Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+Distribution of high school units requiequired and/or recommended of all or nequivalent).
+If you use a different system nost degree-seeking stud ded.
+Specify the distributed t

 Units Required Units Recommended

 Total academic units 15

 English 4

 Mathematics 3

 Science 3

 Of these, units that must be lab 3

 Foreign language

 Social studies 2

-History 1

-Academic electives

-Computer Science

-Visual/Performing Arts

-Other (specify) Extra Eng/Math/Lab

-Sci/Soc Stud/History or Comp Sci 2

-or Foreign Lang

-Basis for Selection
+Foreign Lang Racie for Selection